eubr-bigsea/Compss-Python/docs/html/_sources/api.rst.txt

 :class:`ml.feature.VectorAssembler <ddf_library.functions.ml.feature.VectorAssembler>` - Vector Assembler is a transformer that combines a given list of columns into a single vector column.

+:class:`ml.feature.VectorSlicer <ddf_library.functions.ml.feature.VectorSlicer>` - Vector Slicer create a new feature vector with a subarray of an original features.

 :class:`ml.feature.Tokenizer <ddf_library.functions.ml.feature.Tokenizer>` - Tokenization is the process of taking text (such as a sentence) and breaking it into individual terms (usually words).
 A simple Tokenizer class provides this functionality.

 :class:`ml.feature.RegexTokenizer <ddf_library.functions.ml.feature.RegexTokenizer>` - A regex based tokenizer that extracts tokens either by using the provided regex pattern (in Java dialect) to split the text.